-- Shea butter – another great source of moisturization and it is natural too!
+- Shea butter – another great source of moisture and it is natural too!
 It is an anti-inflammatory, full of antioxidants and anti-bacterial.
-Shea butter even has miniscule amounts of SPF (3 to 4, so make sure to still wear sunscreen).
+Shea butter even has minuscule amounts of SPF (3 to 4, so make sure to still wear sunscreen).

 These are just three of some natural ways to help retain the moisture back into your skin after sun exposure.
 There are also multiple natural ways to help heal sunburns.
 Some of those are:

 - Cool water – in a nutshell a sunburn is inflammation of the skin and cool water helps the inflammation go down, so, jump back into the pool!

 - Baking soda and oatmeal – take a (cold) bath with these two ingredients to help soothe red skin.

 - Aloe vera – as stated above, this is a very common practice.
 If you don’t have a plant in-house, purchase a 100% aloe gel.

 - Chamomile tea – chamomile has soothing properties as well.
 Brew some up, let it cool and apply it to the burnt area.

 - Vinegar – some say this works, others not so much.
 Adding a few cups to a cold bath is supposed to take the sting out of the burn.
 Try it on a small area first to see if it works for you, if it does, have a nice bath!

 Are there other uses of CBD?